peterlbrooks/movie-trailer-website/README.md

 1. Create a directory on your computer.
 Copy the entertainment.py, media.py, and fresh_tomatoes.py into the folder.
 2. Open IDLE
-3. Open the media.py and entertainment.py files from IDLE
+3. Open the entertainment.py files from IDLE
 4. Run the entertainment.py file